redpen-cc/redpen-doc/source/format.rst

 Wiki format
 -------------

-DocumentValidator supports the fraction of Wiki syntacs.
+RedPen supports the fraction of Wiki syntacs.
 The followings the supported elements of Wiki syntacs.

 Headings
 ~~~~~~~~~